Finding Your Ideal HouseFeng Shui House hunt | 择宅

 - If you do not wish to engage a practitioner, you must have the good fortune to find one by chance or fate.

-- If you wish to engage a practitioner, you need to make sure he or she is legitimate.
+- If you wish to engage a practitioner, you must ensure he or she is legitimate.

 - Once you’ve engaged a practitioner, whether you can find a suitable house still depends on whether one is available and if you can outbid other buyers.